Max-le/GooglePingTray/README.md

 1. Improve/edit the source code (`.java` file).
 2. Compile all the classes of the code :
-`javac TrayIconDemo.java JLogFrame.class`.
+`javac TrayIconDemo.java JLogFrame.java`.
 This will generate the class files (the ones with $ need to be included too)

 3. Create the jar, containing all compiled classes (`.class` files), images, the manifest :